 Note that I probably would never “print” any cards.
 I would run some spreadsheet on the house computer and just keep “bank entries” to record all the outflows (spending) and inflows (taxation).
 All the transactions would just be numbers entered into relevant columns.
 If I slipped up and added a 0 to my spending one week, I wouldn’t have to “print” 900 new cards.
 You would be better off by 900 cards because it would show up as a deposit in your account.
 But nothing else would be required.
 Same as in the Australian economy.

-Now under these conditions, the household budget would be balanced each week: I spend 100 cards and you pay 100 cards.
+Now under these conditions, the household ‘budget’ would be balanced each week: I spend 100 cards and you pay 100 cards.
 You are unable to accumulate any cards (that is, save) because you can only get access to the volume of cards that I make available via spending.
 Same as in the Australian economy.

 What if I wanted to teach you to save as preparation for managing your own affairs when you became an adult?
 Well the only way you can save is if I, for example, decided to employ you more each week and offered, say, 120 cards per week as wages (government spending) yet continued to tax you only 100 cards.
 The same effect could have been if I reduced the tax rate and held spending constant or a combination of increasing spending and reducing taxes.

-Whatever, and lets stick to the spending of 120 and the tax of 100, the budget now goes into deficit of 20 cards per week.
+Whatever, and lets stick to the spending of 120 and the tax of 100, the fiscal position now goes into deficit of 20 cards per week.
 You now can save 20 cards per week because my spending (the government spending) has provided the “finance” to permit you to do that.
 As the weeks go by you could accumulate more and more savings (numbers in the spreadsheet would increase) and you would soon see that the non-government saving over time is the exact record of the cumulative deficits being run by me (the government).
 Same as in the Australian economy.

 Now, you might want to make more money (cards) on your savings.
-The only way that can happen is if I offer you a government bond (a bit of paper saying that if you deposit your savings with me each week I will pay them back at some future time plus some interest all in business cards).
+The only way that can happen is if I offer you a government bond (a bit of paper saying that if you deposit your savings with me each week I will pay them back at some future time plus some interest all in personal calling cards).
 So the offer of a new financial asset – the household debt instrument (the bit of paper) gives you a chance to compound your saving and maybe take a holiday – not work some weeks but still pay taxes!

 So the debt issuance in the household establishes a non-zero rate of interest in the household and increases your wealth.
 I didn’t have to issue the bond to keep running the deficits.
 The bond just replaced non-interest bearing savings (reserves in our “banking” system) with an interest-earning asset (the bond).
 Same as in the Australian economy.

 Can you predict what will happen now?
 Well in that particular week there are not enough cards “spent” to generate the funds necessary for you to pay the tax.
 There are 10 cards short.
-The household (government) budget is in surplus for that week to the tune of 10 cards.
+The household (government) fiscal position is in surplus for that week to the tune of 10 cards.
 But this shortage of cards liquidity in the private sector (that is, you!) means that you will:

 (a) Demand more work to earn the shortfall – noting that the household has now reduced employment levels (in hours) and there is some underemployment creeping in.
 If I made the example more complicated with 2 or 3 kids in the house I could have easily cut spending by not paying anything to one or more of the kids thus creating unemployment.